The buzzwords of Agile project management are ubiquitous, but you’ll benefit from being familiar with these principles of product development.

 - 67% finished projects within budget

-These results are higher than what organizations with low agility achieve.
-The same research shows that agile organizations grow revenue 37% faster and earn 30% higher profits than non-agile companies.
+The same research shows that Agile teams grow revenue 37% faster and earn 30% higher profits than non-Agile companies.

-Agile project management is popular because it’s well suited for what happens to people in real life.
-Business move quickly, things change all the time, and teams need to be able to adapt to these changes.
-Retrospection—the 12th principle outlined in the Manifesto—helps teams understand what worked, what didn’t, and to adjust their workflow accordingly.
-This empowers teams to constantly improve.
+Agile project management is popular because it’s well suited for the fast and dynamic nature of business.
+Retrospection—the 12th principle outlined in the Manifesto—helps teams understand what worked, what didn’t, and adjust their workflow accordingly to constantly improve.

 Other benefits of Agile project management include:

-- Since you test early and often, you quickly detect and resolve issues, bugs, and defects before they become critical
+- Quick detection and resolution of issues, bugs, and defects before they become critical

 What is Agile project management with Scrum?

-The same guys who wrote the Agile Manifesto are the ones who collaborated together to invent Scrum in the early 2000s.
-You can now take courses to become Scrum-certified through the Scrum Alliance or Scrum.org, but you certainly don’t have to.
-Almost all of our teams here at monday.com use some interpretation of Scrum to manage their day-to-day work.
-Weird name aside, we think Scrum is an easy, intuitive, and fun way to focus on what you need to get done from one week to the next.
+Almost all of our cross-functional teams at monday.com use some interpretation of Scrum to manage their day-to-day work because it is an easy, intuitive, and fun way to focus on what you need to get done from one week to the next.

 10 simple steps to Agile project management with Scrum